How to Write a Business Plan for Your Home Business

 Writing a Business Plan

-The answer to this question depends on two key factors:
+The answer to this question depends on two key factors.

-- Is the business plan for internal use or external use?
 If you're not using the business plan to get a loan or find investors, you can write it yourself.
 If you're trying to secure outside funding, professionals who write business plans for a living bring a lot to the table even if you only get outside help to review the plan to make sure your bases are properly covered in the document.
 Additionally, business plans need to be edited and proofread for grammar and good sentence structure.
 Well-written business plans increase the chances of securing needed outside funding.

-- How are your writing skills?
 If you're a good writer you can probably write a business plan yourself, at least with some assistance.
 Software and samples are available to help prepare business plans.
 Additionally, the SBA is a terrific resource for guiding you through the process.
 If you haven't already, you'll want to take their online Develop a Business Plan Workshop to get started.
 While you can easily learn how to write a business plan yourself, you will still benefit from having someone else read through your plan and you may still need outside assistance, such as a CPA to create your financial documents and/or a market research firm to develop statistics about your markets.

 Whether you decide to hire someone who writes business plans, write it yourself, or use software, you still need to take an active role in the process.
 Whoever writes your plan needs accurate information for each section of the document and a clear understanding of your business.